gary-archer/oauth.tokenhandler.docker/README.md

 ### Developer Setup

-Developers need to run the Express version of the Proxy API:
+Developers can run the Express version of the Proxy API for testing, with the SPA as a client:

 - git clone https://github.com/gary-archer/oauth.webproxyapi
 - cd oauth.webproxyapi